tombeesley/PSYC121_2022-23/docs/index.md

 We would like you to complete the survey via your Department Sona system account.
 This way, you will receive a research credit for doing so, to "jump start" your credit account.

-The sona system is can be accessed [at this link.](https://lancs.sona-systems.com)
+The sona system is can be accessed
+<a href="https://lancs.sona-systems.co" target="_blank">by following this link</a>